dysthe/CellMazeRace/README.md

 ### Monitoring of cell motion and development

-**Starting Sep 11th**, we will also start a first experiment of cells on a adhesion pattern.
+We will also start a first experiment of cells on a adhesion pattern.
 We will use the [HoloMonitor microscope](https://phiab.com/holomonitor/) to make timelapse videos of the cells.

 -----

 ### Analyzing cell motion and development

-**Starting Sep 18th**, we will view and start analyzing the timelapse videos of the cells moving on the adhesion pattern.
+We will view and start analyzing the timelapse videos of the cells moving on the adhesion pattern.

 -----

 ### Deep UV lithography for fibronectin patterns

-**Starting Sep 25th**, we will use [this procedure](https://www.mn.uio.no/english/studies/laglivlab/procedures/microfab-128-129/surface-pattern-#DeepUV) to transfer the pattern from the photomask to an adhesive pattern of fibronectin molecules.
+We will use [this procedure](https://www.mn.uio.no/english/studies/laglivlab/procedures/microfab-128-129/surface-pattern-#DeepUV) to transfer the pattern from the photomask to an adhesive pattern of fibronectin molecules.